 Prostate cancer is typically a slow-growing cancer.
 Although 16 out of 100 men in the United States will get prostate cancer, only about 3 of these 16 will die of prostate cancer.
 That means that about 97 out of 100 men will die of something other than prostate cancer.1

-If your cancer is caught before it has spread and it is a low-grade or slow-growing cancer, you may choose active surveillance rather than surgery or radiation.
+If your cancer is caught before it has spread and it is a low-risk cancer, you may choose active surveillance rather than surgery or radiation.
 With active surveillance, men who have low-risk prostate cancer can wait to start treatment.
 Some men will never need treatment.
-And others can delay dealing with these side effects until tests show their cancer is growing more quickly.
+And others can delay treatment until tests show their cancer is growing more quickly.

 How Well It Works

-Men who have newly diagnosed and slow-growing prostate cancer may choose to take a little time to make their decision about treatment.
+Men who have newly diagnosed, low-risk localized prostate cancer may choose to take a little time to make their decision about treatment.

 What To Think About